strangepleasures/Ludwig-old/docs/syntax.md

 To define an anonymous function without arguments create a lambda which ignores its argument.
 By convention the ignored argument should be called `_`:.
-Definition of an anonimous function without arguments looks a bit complicated but there's no magic here:
+Definition of an anonymous function without arguments looks a bit complicated but there's no magic here:
 `with` is just a function and _ is just a conventional name of ignored argument.

 ```